orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/themes/themes.md

 services like [Jitpack](https://jitpack.io/) make it exceedingly simple for theme designers to publish new themes just by hosting the theme on Github, which makes it easier for you to get set up with community-developed themes.

-> Note: If you have developed a theme that you'd like to feature in our showcase, you can submit a pull request to the
+{% alert 'info' :: compileAs('md') %}
-> `docs` branch of the Orchid repository and it will be featured on this site.
+Note: If you have developed a theme that you'd like to feature in our showcase, you can submit a pull request to the `docs` branch of the Orchid repository and it will be featured on this site.

-{.alert .alert-info}
+{% endalert %}

 ## Configuring your Theme
 ---